sjelms/bibtex-to-markdown/titles/@Dewey1916-uh.md

 ---

 > [!bibliography]
 > Dewey, John.
-Unknown Year.
-“Democracy and Education -  An Introduction to the Philosophy of Education.” "[[Macmillan]]"
+1916.
+“Democracy and Education: An Introduction to the Philosophy of Education.” [[Macmillan]]